automaate/gen1_wiki_sandbox/Quickstart-Curiosity-2.0-PIC32MZEF-Development-Board.md

 ![Microchip Technology](images/QSG%2060%20Seconds%20Final%20Display.png)

-# Observations

-You observed that the application displayed the home screen.
-You were able to change screens and control widgets.

 # Review

 You have successfully created an application using MPLAB Harmony v3 on Curiosity PIC32MZ EF 2.0.
 Your application used all the fundamental elements that go in building a graphics application.
 Your application successfully rendered a UI to the High-Performance 4.3" WQVGA Display Module.
 The application also took user from the display module.